jowsy/bim-net-interactive/readme.md

 ## Revit addin
 There is a quite stable version of the addin.
 I am working on an installer.

+## System Prompting LLM
+When using CHAT-GPT to write revit API Code for use in the notebook you would probably want to steer it's behaviour to minimize editing the code for use in an interactive context.
+See [System Promts](https://github.com/jowsy/bim-net-interactive/tree/main/samples/system-prompts/) folder for examples.
+Begin conversation by:
+    [SYSTEM] You are a Revit API tutor...

 ## Extension to VS Code Polyglot Notebook
 The idea is to run scripts with [Polyglot Notebook Extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode), an extension to Visual Studio Code, a free code editor.